yogsototh/yblog/Scratch/en/blog/Absorb-Github-Events.md

 This shouldn't be a big problem to resolve.
 We should use the [time](https://hackage.haskell.org/package/time) package.
 And here we enter in the great world of date type translations.
-From string or int to Time, etc...
+From string or integer to Time, etc...

 ~~~ {.haskell}
     ...